Adult PH Patients

 The Wall Center has dedicated adult and pediatric clinical social workers who work closely with patients, families and other support persons to identify a patient's diverse non-medical needs and to provide education, community resource referrals, and counsel for those dealing with a Pulmonary Hypertension diagnosis.
 They are an essential component of the clinical team who attend to PH patients in the hospital and in our outpatient clinics.
 Clinical social workers also provide input on financial and entitlement benefit programs; coordination of community supports; crisis intervention; psychological support; substance use recovery and mental health referrals; and promotion of each individual's strengths to best cope with one's medical situation.

-In light of the COVID-19 precautions suggested by Stanford, the PH support group for June will be done via zoom.
+In light of the COVID-19 precautions suggested by Stanford, the PH support group in June will be virtual via zoom.
+Please contact Allyson for the link and password.

 About the Center